![[BOTTOM]](to-bottm.gif)

 -

-Treasurer, and the Secretary shall serve in their respective capacities both with regard
+Treasurer and the Secretary shall serve in their respective capacities both with regard to

-- The President shall preside at all meetings of the Club, and of the Board, and shall be
+a.
+The President shall preside at all meetings of the Club, and of the Board, and shall

-the chief executive officer of the Club and the Board.
-He/She shall have the duties and
+be the chief executive officer of the Club and the Board.
+He/she shall have the duties and

 powers normally appurtenant to the office of the President in addition to those specified